Before You Apply

 Don’t wait until the last minute to apply!
 Start early and give yourself plenty of time to collect all your materials.

 Check your requirements

-- Bachelor’s degree in any field of study
+- Master or Bachelor’s degree in related field of study

 - Minimum GPA of 3.0 (on a 4.0 scale) for the final 60 semester hours of undergraduate work (3.25 preferred)—a cumulative GPA for all graduate-level work of at least 3.5 (on a 4.0 scale) if applicable

 - GRE General Test scores dated within five years of your application with a minimum of 152 on the verbal and 151 on the quantitative sections

 International Students: If English isn’t your native language, you might need to take a minimum English proficiency test.
 Check out the International Requirements to see if this applies to you.